 In any ventilation district in which inflammable gas has been found; and

-In any place, in the opinion of DGMS, inflammable gas is likely to be present in such quantities as to render the use of internal combustion engines dangerous:
+In any place, in the opinion of Directorate General of Mines Safety, inflammable gas is likely to be present in such quantities as to render the use of internal combustion engines dangerous:

-19.1 Every diesel engine for use in belowground coal mines shall be designed confirming to standards notified for explosion-protected diesel engines by the Directorate General of Mines safety from time to time.
+19.1 Every diesel engine for use in belowground coal mines shall be designed confirming to standards notified for explosion-protected diesel engines by the Directorate General of Mines Safety from time to time.

 19.2 The diesel engine for use in below ground coal mines shall be of explosion protected and the engine shall be so constructed that together with its associated air intake, cooling and exhaust system, it shall be able to withstand without permanent deformation any explosion that may occur within the system and prevent the propagation to the outside atmosphere of any flame or sparks or heated particles that may initiate an explosion of the flammable explosive atmosphere.